|

 1990.
 Christian Social Action 4 (1): 17-28, January 1991.

-Task Force questions gene patenting by asking "should exclusive ownership
+questions gene patenting by asking "should exclusive ownership rights apply

-rights apply to the gene pool?"
-A 1984 Methodist declaration stated that genes
+to the gene pool?"
+A 1984 Methodist declaration stated that genes were "part

-were "part of the common heritage of all peoples" and that no one had exclusive
+of the common heritage of all peoples" and that no one had exclusive ownership

 -

-called "New Developments in Biotechnology," this report looks at the legal,
+"New Developments in Biotechnology," this report looks at the legal, economic,

-economic, and ethical considerations of "human biological materials."
-A separate
+and ethical considerations of "human biological materials."
+A separate chapter

-chapter on informed consent covers the requirements for consent and for
+on informed consent covers the requirements for consent and for disclosure

 in medical care and research.